When choosing a business printer there are three main requirements that you will need to consider based on your specific business needs.

 If the majority of printing in your business is for internal memos then a standard monochrome printer will likely be more than satisfactory and also save on toner refills.

 At the opposite end of the spectrum, graphic orientated businesses like design companies or architects firms will require bright, clear and accurate printouts.
-Colour laser printers have become a lot more affordable in recent years making them a reasonable option for even relatively small companies.
+Colous laser printers have become a lot more affordable in recent years making them a reasonable option for even relatively small companies.

 For businesses that require a lot of data charts and graphs to convey information to clients, colour is important when it comes to printouts.
-A higher end colour inkjet provides enough quality to make even the most complex data easy to understand.
+A higher end colour inkjet printer provides enough quality to make even the most complex data easy to understand.

 Why just get a printer when you can have a printer, copier, scanner and photo booth in one?
 Depending on your requirements you could have a multifunction printer carrying out numerous tasks in the office.